frbori/TeamsMeetingRecordingsNoDownloadAzureFunctions/README.md

 2. Creating the required Azure resources (Resource Group, Storage Account, Function App)
 3. Deploy the zip package to the Function App

-You can complete those steps programmatically by using the sample script below (it requires [*PnP.PowerShell*](https://pnp.github.io/powershell/) and [*AZ*](https://docs.microsoft.com/en-us/powershell/azure/new-azureps-module-az) PowerShell modules):
+You can complete the major part of those steps programmatically by using the sample script below (it requires [*PnP.PowerShell*](https://pnp.github.io/powershell/) and [*AZ*](https://docs.microsoft.com/en-us/powershell/azure/new-azureps-module-az) PowerShell modules):
 ```powershell
 #region VARIABLES
 $tenantPrefix = "*<tenantPrefix>*"    # this is the part just before .onmicrosoft.com